End Plate

 [12] The exception to this rule are any defined OR facets, which will increase the number of results that are returned.

-[12] The Solr query boosting (e.g. ^4) designator is available, it just isn't available through a passed in query parameter, it is configured in Panl when a specific field is searched.
+[14] The Solr query boosting (e.g. ^4) designator is available, it just isn't available through a passed in URL query parameter, it is configured in Panl when a specific field is searched.

 [15] Our recommendation is to use a Java version of at least 21 as Solr 10 will have this as a minimum requirement.